 Example | Creating a report from multiple lists

-In this example case, you will learn how to create a quick report of selected company's contacts with JungleDocs for Office 365.
-You will do this by automatically exporting SharePoint list item metadata into a Word Document.
+In this example case, you will learn how to create a quick report of the selected company's contacts with JungleDocs for Office 365.
+You will do this by automatically exporting SharePoint list item metadata into a Word document.

 What we want to achieve

 In this example case, we want to get an overview of our client companies and the individual contacts we have for each of them.
 We have the companies and clients stored in two separate lists.